NorthernMechatronics/petal_imu/README.md

 ## Code Description

 This application provides a framework that the user can customized for specific scenarios.
 The code is organized into three layers.
 The driver layer contains driver code for both the IMU and the magnetometer and is located in `bsp/drivers`.
 Above the driver is the hardware abstraction layer which provides high-level sensor configurations.
 These code are located under `motion`.
 Finally, the application layer which is implemented by the set of files prefixed with `application_` in the root directory of the project.

 A number of features are provided in the application layer to allow the user to quickly implement their solution:

-* In `application_task.c`, a message loop framework is provided to demonstrate how to sample, read, and leverage the sensor data.
+- In `application_task.c`, a message loop framework is provided to demonstrate how to sample, read, and leverage the sensor data.
 The sampling rate is adjustable by the API `application_setup_sensors` in `application_sensors.c` allowing the user to accommmodate different algorithm requirements.

-* Hard iron and isotropic soft iron calibration.
+- Hard iron and isotropic soft iron calibration.

-* Persistent storage solution for the magnetometer calibration data.
+- Persistent storage solution for the magnetometer calibration data.
   This is implemented with the little filesystem (lfs).

-* An example power savings implementation that make use of the no motion detection feature on the BMI270.
+- An example power savings implementation that make use of the no motion detection feature on the BMI270.
 When no motion is detected for more than 2s, sampling is disabled to conserve power.
 Sampling is resumed as soon as motion occurs.
-The user can configure the definition of no motion in the function `imu_feature_config_no_motion`.
+The user can configure the definition of no motion in the function
+  `imu_feature_config_no_motion` using the `no_motion_threshold`.
+  This example
+  uses a motion threshold of 16.8mg but it can be extended to 122mg if less sensitivity is required.
   User can also disable this feature by setting `sampling_always_on` to 1 in `application_task.c`.

-* In the current implementation, only the interrupt1 pin is used on the BMI270.
+- In the current implementation, only the interrupt1 pin is used on the BMI270.
 This can be modified in `imu_interrupt_config` located in `motion/imu.c`.

 Regarding wireless communication, only the LoRaWAN communication stack is enabled by default (`RAT_LORAWAN_ENABLE=ON`).
 To enable other radio access